Jayesh88/Rest-API-using-FLASK-NewYork-AirBnb-House-price-prediction/README.md

 3.	templates - This folder contains the HTML template to allow user to enter house detail, area, number of nights and number of people displays the predicted house prices.

 ### To Execute:
-You can run the model,py which will store the regression algorithm used into a file names model.pkl.
+You can run the model.py which will store the regression algorithm used into a file names model.pkl.
 It is a file which is used to store the algorithm and can be used when executing flask API.

 Lastly, You can open Anaconda command prompt where you can type

-           Python app.py
+           python app.py

 Which will basically run your model and generate a host id for example: http://127.0.0.1:5000/.
 You can then directly paste this Id in your browser and you will be able to see fields to enter some values to predict the house prices of AirBnb.